Republic (Plato): Popper

 The city portrayed in the Republic struck some critics as harsh, rigid, and unfree; indeed, as totalitarian.
 Karl Popper gave a voice to that view in his 1945 book The Open Society and Its Enemies, where he singled out Plato's state as a dystopia.
 Popper distinguished Plato's ideas from those of Socrates, claiming that the former in his later years expressed none of the humanitarian and democratic tendencies of his teacher.
 Popper thought Plato's envisioned state totalitarian as it advocated a government composed only of a distinct hereditary ruling class, with the working class—who Popper argues Plato regards as "human cattle"—given no role in decision making.
 He argues that Plato has no interest in what are commonly regarded as the problems of justice—the resolution of disputes between individuals—because Plato has redefined justice as "keeping one's place".

 Popper insists that the Republic "was meant by its author not so much as a theoretical treatise, but as a topical political manifesto", and Bertrand Russell argues that at least in intent, and all in all not so far from what was possible in ancient Greek city-states, the form of government portrayed in the Republic was meant as a practical one by Plato.

+G. A. Cohen offers a contrasting argument that the ideal city in the Republic is not totalitarian in the strict sense, noting that totalitarian states pay deep attention to the private lives of their citizens, whereas Plato does not pay much attention to the lives of the non-guardian class unless they intervene in politics.